a medical librarian's adventures in evidence-based living

 Nutritional count is based on 4 servings per recipe.

-Dad's Sardine and Swiss Chard Gratine
+The Healthy Librarian's Dad's Sardine and Swiss Chard Gratine

 A magazine, a popular book, and a podcast.
 End result: I increased my understanding of the benefits of antioxidants and organic produce, I learned the best way to eat my fruits and veggies (who knew?), and I now have Glassman's terrific cheat sheet for plotting a way to get her recommended 30,000 ORAC points a day--it's an easy method to make sure I get the most bang for my nutritional buck.